nvpro-samples/nvpro_core/nvvk/README.md

 Especially in Vulkan it is the developer's responsibility to avoid such access of resources that are in-flight.

-The "Ring" classes cycle through a pool of 3 resources, as that is typically the maximum latency drivers may let the CPU get in advance of the GPU.
+The "Ring" classes cycle through a pool of resources.
+The default value is set to allow two frames in-flight, assuming one fence is used per-frame.

-There are two interfaces:
-- **Cycle-based** means ring resources have to be in the same cycle as the master.
-- **Frame-based** means ring resources pick an available cycle on their own.
-  The availability is based on a monotonic (wrapping) frame counter, and information in which frame resources were used, and what frames have been completed.

 #### class **nvvk::RingFences**